Data quality in Artificial Intelligence: an information-theoretic approach

 1. Dataset preparation

-We can't go into detail here, but the informed reader will notice that the definition of "noise" raises philosophical questions.
-How do you define noise?
+We can't elaborate in this article, but the discerning reader will notice that the definition of "noise" raises philosophical questions. π How do you define noise?

 β